 We will use a professional survey platform to survey 1,200 people in Malaysia: In your opinion, what issues do you consider important to Malaysia?
 What do you think the candidates should be talking about as they compete for your votes in the upcoming next general elections?
 Using this platform means we will get a statistically representative sample across Malaysia that accurately reflects the country’s great diversity.

 At the same time, we also want to hear from our New Naratif community.
 We will invite you to answer the same questions via a public survey.

 We then separately analyse and produce a list of responses from both groups (the professional survey sample and the public community).

 Stage 2: Rank the Most Important Issues

 We share the top issues that emerged from our surveys and ask people in Malaysia to pick and rank the 5 most important issues facing their respective countries.

 We use our findings and resources to create a series of Democracy Classrooms to educate and empower our community to take action for the next elections.

 New Naratif’s The Citizens’ Agenda was launched in 2019 to address the question of “How do those who never have a chance to have a direct conversation with candidates and party leaders get their concerns on the agenda?”
 We received over 400 responses from the people of Singapore and summarised them into a list of 28 most important issues facing Singapore.
 Soon after, we commissioned articles shaped by these issues across all of our formats.
 Before the 2020 Singapore General Election, we launched a collection of articles in a single book, The Singapore Citizens’ Agenda.
 We also invited every political party to address these issues and listed all their responses.

-This year, we’re expanding The Citizens’ Agenda to include Malaysia.
+In 2022, we expanded The Citizens’ Agenda to include Malaysia.
 Here are some of our most-read stories on issues in Malaysia: